-A clock made using the vacuum fluorescent display tubes (VFD) type IV-11 from old Soviet era stock.Designed by Oscilloscope clocks, Ships from United States of America
+A clock made using the vacuum fluorescent display tubes (VFD) type IV-11 from old Soviet era stock.Designed by Oscilloscope clocks in United States of America

-This is a store featuring my homemade electronic novelty clocks, made using obsolete electronic tubes.
+This is a store featuring my homemade electronic novelty clocks, made using obsolete electronic tubes, and my kits designed for diy for these clocks.

 The VFD clock is a homemade electronic clock using IV-11 Soviet era vacuum fluorescent display tubes.
 It has RGB LED under-lighting that is user selected for different color combos.